 If you need a leader that can reliably kill enemies to activate Lord of Skulls, Wrathmasters with 6 attacks are definitely the top candidates, immediately followed by the Exalted Deathbringers with the higher minimum damage.
 Just a step below because of their cost, the two Mighty Lords.

 Attention that Strength 4 is not particularly impressive and there’s no easy way to increase it in this warband (Wrathmonger’s Quad being the only one) so you need to focus on increasing your attacks and the various free damage available.

-For example the Blood Warriors with Gorefist have 66% chance to do at least 1 damage for a Double, while the Skullreapers, despite more attacks and Strength, have 76% chance to do at least 1 damage but for a Triple and they cost much more.
+For example the Blood Warriors with Gorefist have 66% chance to do flat 3 damage for a Double, while the Skullreapers’s ability triggers only on a critical hit.

-Without using abilities a Blood Warrior with Goreglaive has actually a better damage on critical than a Skullreaper.
+Without using abilities, a Blood Warrior with Goreglaive has actually a better damage on critical hits than a Skullreaper.

 The Skullcrushers are expensive but they are also between the toughest units in the game, only their large base and the over-present threat of critical hits can scare them a bit.